Learning - Glasgow

 • The neglect of work to increase parental engagement.

-• Libraries in schools making no measurable impact on attainment.
+• Libraries made no measurable impact on attainment.

 • The continued absence of digital maker skill sets.